Roshan3929/IronCrypt/README.md

 ## Project Overview

-The Cyber Risk Visualizer is a robust and comprehensive platform designed to empower organizations in proactively managing their cybersecurity posture.
+The IronCrypt patch manager is a robust and comprehensive platform designed to empower organizations in proactively managing their cybersecurity posture.
 In today's complex threat landscape, simply identifying vulnerabilities is not enough; effective risk management requires a real-time understanding of assets, their associated vulnerabilities, and the ability to rapidly deploy remediation actions.
 This project aims to bridge that gap by integrating several key functionalities into a unified, interactive dashboard.

 The core objective is to provide security teams with a holistic view of their cyber risks, enabling them to:
 *   **Identify and Prioritize Vulnerabilities**: Aggregate vulnerability data from various sources and present it in a clear, actionable format, allowing teams to prioritize based on severity and impact.